-The Universal MI Controller has 2 wires attached to the float switch mounted on the side of the evaporator, and 2 wires attached to a second float switch mounted inside the vertical black tube.
-If you require the net evaporation between irrigation events to be 10 mm or less, you should connect the wires from the float switch mounted on the side of the evaporator.
-If you require the net evaporation between irrigation events to be greater than 10 mm, you should use the adjustable float by connecting the wires from the vertical black tube.
+The Universal MI Controller has 2 yellow wires attached to the white float switch mounted on the side of the blue evaporator, and 2 black wires attached to a second float switch mounted inside the vertical black tube.
+If you require the net evaporation between irrigation events to be 10 mm or less, you should use the white float switch by connecting the yellow wires.
+If you require the net evaporation between irrigation events to be the net evaporation events to be greater than 10 mm, you should use the adjustable float by connecting the black wires.

 Use the float switch for sandy soils or for plants with a shallow root zone.
 Use the adjustable float for clay soils or plants with a deep root zone.
+If you are using the Universal MI Controller as a stand-alone irrigation controller, you should use the adjustable float by connecting the black wires.

 If you are using a programmable irrigation controller or a tap timer, you should set the start time and the end time to provide a time window within which the Universal MI Controller can operate.
-The start time should be set to the earliest time of day that irrigation may start (for example, at 6:00 pm to avoid irrigating during the heat of the day).
+The start time should beset to the earliest time of day that irrigation may start (for example, at 6:00 pm to avoid irrigating during the heat of the day).
 The end time should be set to the latest time of day that irrigation may finish (for example, at 6:00 am to avoid irrigating during the heat of the day).